 Finally Rick, what do you see for your next chapter?

 Rick: I believe my best work is still ahead of me.
-As Founder, I continue to help the Rick Hansen Foundation become stronger and more capable of continuing to accelerate great change far beyond my lifetime.
-I will continue to support the Rick Hansen Institute as it works towards care and cure towards SCI.
-I look forward to assisting both organization in fulfilling their respective global visions.
+As Founder, I continue to help the Rick Hansen Foundation become stronger and more capable of continuing to accelerate the removal of barriers for people with disabilities.
+I will also continue to support innovations that accelerate the progress of spinal cord injury research, leading to cures for paralysis.